tommasorigon/India-SequentiaLogit/estimation.md

 fit1_dp_ranef_s    <- fit_logit(f_s,dataset$state,dataset$age,dataset,method="dp_ranef_s",prior,R,burn_in)
 ```

-#### 2. Reversible choice
+#### 2. Reversibility choice

-We condition to a smaller dataset of observations and therefore we select only those women who are making use of contraception.
+For the `reversibility choice` model we restrict the analysis to a smaller dataset, called `dataset2` whose observations are women who are making use of contraception.

 ```r